 How to authenicate with TrueYou Duo

-Type your NUID (NetID for UNMC) and password, click on Log In.
-A notification will appear on your cellphone or ring to your office landline.
+From the system you are trying to access (Firefly, Student Information System, etc), type your NUID (NetID for UNMC) and password, click on Log In.
+An authentication screen appears providing options.
 Note: this will vary, depending on your default device that you set up within Manage TrueYou Duo Two-Factor Devices, accessible through TrueYou.

 Get the app | Ensure your app is updated

 What is Two-Factor Authentication (TFA)?